elsehow/simple-charm/README.md

 in javascript, event emitters are at the core of most asynchronous operations. i personally deal with streaming biosensor data, which sometimes comes over a bluetooth connection (serial) and sometimes through a websocket. in both cases, i need to parse and process the data.

+### live-coding with emitters

 simple-charm lets you live-code with event emitters in node

+it turns the events from an emitter into [Kefir streams](https://rpominov.github.io/kefir/) - a flexible, discretized data sturcture that lets you map, filter, buffer, etc... across many values over time.

+then, you write a script that processes the stream. you can change this script in real time, and your emitter's values will be sent through updated versions, without a hitch.

 use this to mix-and-match various types of emitters - [sockets](https://github.com/maxogden/websocket-stream), [serial connections](https://www.npmjs.com/package/serialport2), [any node stream](https://github.com/substack/stream-handbook), what have you